-Joanna Forbes L’Estrange specialises in the performance of modern music involving amplified vocals, appearing as a soloist with the world’s top orchestras and contemporary music ensembles.
+Joanna L’Estrange specialises in the performance of modern music involving amplified vocals, appearing as a soloist with the world’s top orchestras and contemporary music ensembles.
 Her three-octave vocal range, consummate musicianship, impressive vocal agility and ability to sing in any style have resulted in a full and varied concert diary.

 Mass in Blue (Will Todd) – Joanna performs this piece several times a year (see Calendar)